Transportation Corps: Formation

-On 9 March 1942 the Transportation Service was established as part of the Services of Supply.
-In March 1942, the transportation functions were consolidated into the Transportation Division of the newly created Services of Supply.
-On 31 July 1942, the Transportation Service became the Transportation Corps.
-By the end of the war the Transportation Corps had moved more than 30 million soldiers within the continental United States; and 7 million soldiers plus 126 million tons of supplies overseas.
-From the beginning in England in late May 1942, the Transportation Corps operations in the ETO were directed by Colonel (later Maj.
-Gen.) Frank S. Ross who had been selected by Maj.
+On July 31, 1942, the Transportation Corps was established as a separate branch by War Department General Order No. 38.
+By the end of World War II the Transportation Corps had moved more than 30 million soldiers within the continental United States; and 7 million soldiers plus 126 million tons of supplies overseas.
+From the beginning in England in late May 1942, the Transportation Corps operations in the ETO were directed by Colonel (later Major General) Frank S. Ross who had been selected by Maj.
 Gen. John C. H. Lee, Commanding General, Services of Supply (after the D-Day invasion called the Communications Zone, or Com-Z), European Theater of Operations.

 One of the greatest feats of the Transportation Corps, via the Military Railway Service, was the rebuilding of France's shattered railroad network after D-Day and the transportation of 1,500 locomotives and 20,000 railway cars specially built for the lighter French track system starting with D-Day + 38.
 To speed the process, and avoid delays caused by French channel ports and docks destroyed by the retreating Germans, the Transportation Corps brought the heavy railroad stock across the channel and across the beaches in specially built LSTs.